Vhakash/MULTILINGUAL-TRANSLATOR/README.md

 ## Audio Enhancement

-- The project now uses automatic noise reduction to improve transcription quality.
+- The project uses automatic noise reduction to improve transcription quality.
-- Before transcription, all audio (recorded or pre-recorded) is processed to reduce background noise using the `noisereduce` and `soundfile` libraries.
+- All audio (recorded or pre-recorded) is processed to reduce background noise using the `noisereduce` and `soundfile` libraries.
 - To install all dependencies, make sure your `requirements.txt` includes:
   ```
   noisereduce